Nishchit1404/Siamese_Image_Similarity/README.md

 ## Architectures Employed :

 ### Problem statement 1 :
 Siamese Networks are a type of neural network architecture that are specifically designed for tasks like image similarity and verification.
 They consist of two identical subnetworks (often called "**twin**" networks) that share the same weights and architecture.
 They process each image separately and extract visual features from them.
-The extracted features are then compared to determine similarity.
+The extracted features are then compared to determine similarity. **BinaryCrossEntropy loss** is being used for this part.

 ![](https://i.imgur.com/8zNrSFw.png)

 #### EfficientNet-b0 is being employed as the feature extractor

 ### Problem statement 2 :
 The Siamese Network is modified and used as neural network architecture.
 It consist of three identical subnetworks that share the same weights and architecture.
-The extracted Features of the three images are then compared using Triplet Loss.
+The extracted Features of the three images are then compared using **Triplet Loss**.
 The network tries to map input images (real, complex features) to a latent space.

 ![](https://i.imgur.com/dcOyejC.png)